-- Let chicken sit for 30 minutes at room temperature.
+- Let the chicken sit for 30 minutes at room temperature.

-- Stir 2 tablespoons of kosher salt into buttermilk.
+- Stir 2 tablespoons of kosher salt into the buttermilk.

-- After 30 minutes, put chicken in gallon ziploc bag with buttermilk brine mixture.
+- After 30 minutes, put the chicken in a gallon Ziploc bag with a buttermilk brine mixture.
 Move bag to distribute brine to cover the chicken.

-- Allow to marinate at least 12 hours and up to 48 hours.
+- Allow marinating at least 12 hours and up to 48 hours.

-- Remove the chicken in brine from refrigerator; let sit an hour at room temperature.
+- Remove the chicken in brine from the refrigerator; let sit an hour at room temperature.

-- Meanwhile position a rack in center oven; preheat to 425° F.
+- Meanwhile, position a rack in the center oven; preheat to 425° F.

 - After 30 minutes, remove chicken from the bag, discard brine and pat excess buttermilk off of chicken with a paper towel.

-- Place chicken in 10" cast iron skillet.
+- Place chicken in a 10" cast iron skillet.

 - Reduce heat to 400˚F; roast for 10 minutes.

-- After 10 minutes, rotate the chicken so that legs face rear right of oven.
+- After 10 minutes, rotate the chicken so that the legs face the rear right of the oven.

-- Continue to roast for 30 minutes or until meat thermometer reads 165˚ degrees in the thickest part between leg and breast.
-Chicken will be brown all over.
+- Continue to roast for 30 minutes or until the meat thermometer reads 165˚ degrees in the thickest part between leg and breast.
+The chicken will be brown all over.

 - Let chicken rest at least 30 minutes before serving.

-If chicken is over 3.5 pounds, the cook time will be longer.
-A meat thermometer should read 165 in the thickest part of chicken before removing.
+If chicken is over 3.5 pounds, the cooking time will be longer.
+A meat thermometer should read 165 in the thickest part of the chicken before removing it.
 It will rise a bit when the chicken rests.